 Let’s get into the good stuff.
 One of the ways I keep myself and family well, is through providing foods and drinks that are loaded with minerals and healing amino acids, like glycine.

-An easy, economical and effective way to do this is to start consuming bone broths!
-Aka homemade stock.
+An easy, economical and effective way to do this is to start consuming bone broths and meat stocks.

-When bones, from chicken, beef, lamb or fish are brought to the boil and reduced to simmer for long periods of time, many minerals, among many other important gut healing nutrients and amino acids, are extracted from the bones and into the liquid (broth).
-By using the broth through your diet, you are giving yourself the full spectrum of minerals and amino acids.
+When bones and meats on the bone, from chicken, beef, lamb or fish are brought to the boil and reduced to simmer, minerals, among many other important gut healing nutrients and amino acids, are extracted from the bones and cartilage and into the liquid (broth/ meat stock).
+By using the broth and stock through your diet, you are giving yourself the full spectrum of minerals and amino acids.
 Beats a tablet, hey?!

 Easy To Absorb

-The other benefit of incorporating bone broths into your diet, is their ability to aid digestion.
-Even if you are very digestive compromised, such as suffering from Irritable Bowel Disease, the vitamins, minerals and amino acids from the bone broth are absorbed through the gut wall with ease.
+The other benefit of incorporating bone broths and meat stock into your diet, is their ability to aid digestion.
+Even if you are very digestive compromised, such as suffering from Irritable Bowel Disease, the vitamins, minerals and amino acids from the broth and stock are absorbed through the gut wall with ease.

 This means more nutrients reach your cells, at a much faster rate than actually having to break down and digest foods.
 All for building your state of health and happiness.
 For these reasons, broth is one of the first 'solid' foods recommended for introducing your bubs' within the pages of my baby book, Thriving Bubba.